What Does a Forensic Scientist Do?

 Step 4 is to gain experience.
 Forensic scientists typically work in laboratories, hospitals, morgues, government facilities and police departments.
 Specific job duties vary according to discipline, but forensic scientists generally conduct scientific investigations and analyze findings to reveal details about occurrences, such as deaths, car accidents, and non-violent crimes.
 They work closely beside crime scene investigators, officers, deputies, and attorneys.
 Forensic scientists may serve as expert witnesses in criminal trials, where they present their findings to juries and judges.

-According to the U.S. Bureau of Labor Statistics, the projected job growth for forensic science technicians was 27% from 2014-2024 and the average annual salary was $60,090.
+According to the U.S. Bureau of Labor Statistics, the forensic science job outlook projected a 14% growth from 2019-2029 and the average annual salary was $59,150.

 Step 5: Obtain Certification